shapeshed/shapeshed.com/content/posts/usability_the_forgotten_pillar_of_good_design.md

-{
-  "slug": "usability-the-forgotten-pillar-of-good-design",
-  "title": "Usability - The Forgotten Pillar of Good Design", "date": "2006-06-16T00:00:00+01:00",
++++
+date = "2006-06-16T00:00:00+01:00"
-  "description": "Current trends in Web Design are rightly championing Accessibility and building websites to universally recognised standards.
-This article seeks to give a brief overview of the importance of Usability and suggests that there are many reasons why it is more important than building an Accessible site. ", "tags": [
+description = "Current trends in Web Design are rightly championing Accessibility and building websites to universally recognised standards.
+This article seeks to give a brief overview of the importance of Usability and suggests that there are many reasons why it is more important than building an Accessible site. " slug = "usability-the-forgotten-pillar-of-good-design" tags = ["Usability"] title = "Usability - The Forgotten Pillar of Good Design"

-    "Usability"
-  ]
-}
++++

 ## A quick recap